freyacodes/blog/docs/new-wayland-compositor-idea.md

 ## Planned design

-As mentioned, the compositor will be based off of [wlroots](https://github.com/swaywm/wlroots) which serves as a good base for a Wayland compositor.
+As mentioned, the compositor will be based on [wlroots](https://github.com/swaywm/wlroots) which serves as a good base for a Wayland compositor.
 This project will be split into 3 pieces of software: The core, the bridge, and the config.

 ### The core